Wednesday, 8 May 2024

 Ruff

-• Ruff (Calidris pugnax)* (1) - This is one of the three are moving between this and a nearby wet area.
+• Ruff (Calidris pugnax)* (1) - This is one of the three that are moving between this and a nearby wet area.

 White-tailed Hawk, a new species for the island